Wigdo/cv/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
 Welcome to my digital resume.
 My name is Ari Wigdorowitz.
-I majored in philosophy, law and Mandarin at Monash University, having studied a BA, LLB and Diploma of Languages.
-I am preparing to start my GDLP in order to qualify as an Australian legal practitioner.
+I have recently completed a Bachelor of Laws and Bachelor of Arts (honours) double degree at Monash University (LLB, BA).
+I have also finished a Diploma of Languages in Mandarin (Diplang) and am fully fluent in the language having read the novel《活着》[To Live] by 余华 [Yu Hua].
+Here you can find a succinct list of my academic achievements and a summary detailing my work experience and internship experiences.

-If you would like to see some of my academic essays you can find them on my [blog](https://wigdo.github.io/papyrus).
-I also plan on posting opinion pieces on 'what it takes to learn Chinese', some analytic philosophy and rough translations.
+I occasionally post an assortment of things on my [blog](https://wigdo.github.io/papyrus).
+It's worth checking out if you would like an insight into the kind of person that I am, the kinds of things which I do, and the kinds of things that I am interested in.

 ## Education